-The apprentice must submit any policies and procedures as requested by the EPAO.
+Gateway evidence must be submitted to the EPAO, along with any organisation specific policies and procedures requested by the EPAO.

 Order of assessment methods

 The assessment methods can be delivered in any order.

 The result of one assessment method does not need to be known before starting the next.